 II.B.4.a) Faculty members must complete the annual ACGME Faculty Survey.
-(Core) II.B.4.b) In addition to the program director, there must be at least one core faculty member for each approved fellowship position.
-(Core) II.C.
-Program Coordinator II.C.1.
+(Core) II.B.4.b) To ensure the quality of the educational and scholarly activity of the program, and to provide adequate supervision of fellows, in addition to the program director, t T here must be at least one other core FTE faculty member , in addition to the program director , with expertise in brain injury medicine to ensure the quality of the educational and scholarly activity of the program and provide adequate supervision of fellows.
+(Core)

+- II.C.
+Program Coordinator - II.C.1.
 There must be a program coordinator.
-(Core) II.C.2.
+(Core) - II.C.2.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core) II.C.2.a) The program coordinator must be provided with support equal to a dedicated minimum of 20 percent FTE for administration of the program.
-(Core)
+(Core) - II.C.2.a) The program coordinator must be provided with support equal to a dedicated minimum of 0.2 FTE for administration of the program.